das-amlan/Forest-Fire-Prediction/README.md

 This dataset provides valuable information for understanding the patterns and causes of forest fires in Algeria, and can be used to predict future forest fires.

 ## EDA
-In the EDA, the data is analyzed and visualized to gain insights into the patterns and trends in forest fires in Algeria.
-The data is also preprocessed to prepare it for use in the machine learning models.
+In order to gain insight into the patterns and trends of forest fires in Algeria, the data is analyzed and visualized in the EDA.
+In addition, the data is pre-processed in order to prepare it for use in the machine learning models.

 ## Machine Learning Algorithms
 The following machine learning algorithms have been implemented on the data: